Brent Weaver talks plans to retire from Precinct 2 county commissioner's role - Port Arthur News

 “As most of you know I had a medical issue in 2019 that hopefully is resolved with medication but will need to be monitored,” Weaver said Monday.
 “I recently had more tests and probably will have a few more soon — this event made Cheryl and I reflect on the important things in life.
 We will be coming back here often as we still have family and many friends here and will always consider this our hometown.”

+Darrell Bush, former Nederland Police Chief, will serve the remainder of Weaver’s term once he leaves office.
+Bush told Port Arthur Newsmedia on Monday that he does not plan to run for the spot in the upcoming election.

-The 53-year-old Nederland resident has been in the public eye since he was 18, serving his country and hometown.
+Weaver, a 53-year-old Nederland resident, has been in the public eye since he was 18, serving his country and hometown.

 Now, as a 13-year veteran of the Jefferson County Commissioners Court, Weaver announced last year he would not be seeking re-election in 2022, instead making the leap into retirement.